awsdocs/amazon-elasticache-docs/doc_source/redis/auth.md

 # Authenticating Users with the Redis AUTH Command<a name="auth"></a>

-Redis authentication tokens enable Redis to require a token \(password\) before allowing clients to run commands, thereby improving data security\.
+Redis authentication tokens, or passwords, enable Redis to require a password before allowing clients to run commands, thereby improving data security\.

 **Topics**
 + [Overview of AUTH in ElastiCache for Redis](#auth-overview)